Hopes of fresh ECB action help European stocks extend rally

 By Blaise Robinson

-Banco Popolare rose 7 percent and was the biggest gainer on the Italian index, the day after the lender set the price for a planned capital increase, while Telecom Italia gained 1.5 percent.
+Banco Popolare rose 6.1 percent and was the biggest gainer on the index, the day after the lender set the price for a planned capital increase, while Telecom Italia was up 2.2 percent.

-The MIB is up 13 percent so far this year, strongly outpacing other big European markets such as the UK's FTSE 100 , which has slipped 2 percent so far in 2014, and Germany's DAX, up 0.4 percent, as well as Wall Street's S&P 500, up 0.8 percent.
+The MIB is up 13 percent so far this year, strongly outpacing other big European markets such as the UK's FTSE 100 , down 2 percent in 2014, and Germany's DAX, flat on the year, as well as Wall Street's S&P 500, up 0.8 percent.

 "What's behind the recent euro zone peripheral stocks' outperformance is the expectation that the European Central Bank will soon unveil new measures, negative interest rates, or quantitative easing, there are many tools available," said David Thebault, head of quantitative sales trading at Global Equities.